BryantLan12138/News_blog_by_ruby/README.md

 ## Building the rails App

-1. Run `docker-compose build` after every Gemfile change or to build the containers
+1. Run `docker-compose build` after every Gemfile change or to build the containers.

+  **Note: This app has been run and tested on RUBY 2.5.8**

 ## Running the rails App
 1. Run `docker-compose up` to run the rails app